 Academic Year.
 The academic calendar is outlined at the beginning of this handbook.
 The academic year of the Ph.D. program is divided into three semesters.
 Students are required to register for Fall, Winter, and Summer semesters while fulfilling the minimum residency requirement as outlined in the Residency and Full-Time Status section of this handbook.
 Summer semester offers courses that are semester long or have the same amount of work condensed into the first or second half semester.
-All 3 credit courses meet 15 class hours per credit, regardless of scheduling format; 1.5 credit courses meet for 7.5 weeks.
+All 1.5 and 3 credit courses meet 15 class hours per credit, regardless of scheduling format; 1.5 credit courses meet for 7.5 weeks while 3 credit courses meet for 15 weeks.

 Attendance.
 Students are required to attend all scheduled learning activities including classes, lectures, seminars, and exams.
 Anticipated absences should be cleared in advance with the instructor.
 Excessive absences may result in a lower grade at the instructor's discretion or may necessitate a withdrawal from the course.
+Attendance at practicum and internship sites is governed by the site calendar, as opposed to the NSU academic calendar.
+Students are expected to abide by site requirements for attendance.
 Students are required in the first year to attend all program colloquia and/or brown bag meetings scheduled in the fall and winter semesters.
 First-year students who fail to attend these meetings will be required to provide documentation for absence to the Office of Academic Affairs.
 Failure to provide such documentation may result in completion of a Professional Behavior Checklist by the Director of Academic Affairs.